julianosena/interviews/hostfully/README.md

 | DELETE | `/bookings/{bookingId}`             | Delete a booking from the system                      |
 | GET    | `/bookings/{bookingId}`             | Get details of a specific booking                     |
 | GET    | `/bookings`                         | Retrieve all bookings                                 |

-### API Documentation

-For more detailed information on request and response formats, start the application and access the swagger, click [here](https://localhost:8080/)

 ### Technical